 "furniture"), do nothing special.
 For now, let the program crash or compute strange results.

-Crank helps the user determine how to turn a numbered dial a specified number of ticks without having to count the steps.
-For instance, imagine the dial shown in the following figure:
+Crank helps the user determine what number will be reach when a dial is turned a specified number of ticks.
+Imagine the dial shown in the following figure:

 Prompt the user to enter the start and end numbers of the real dial, the number from which the cranking starts, and the number of ticks to turn.
 Print the number we turn to.
 Match the output format shown in this example exactly—even the whitespace:

-To solve this, it helps to temporarily pretend the dial starts at 0.
-Instead of wrapping 14 + 21 around, we effectively wrap 2 + 20 around this dial:
+To solve this, it helps to temporarily pretend the dial starts at 0 and ends at 5 instead of 12 and 17.
+Instead of wrapping 14 + 20 around, we effectively wrap 2 + 20 around this dial:

 On the 0-dial, 2 + 20 = 22, which is in the same wedge as 4.
 Once we’ve solved the problem for the 0-dial, we must apply the result back to the 12-dial.
 The same operation that turned 14 to 2 can be reversed to turn 4 into 16.